bethany-c/web-development/README.md

 * [Output](https://bethany-c.github.io/web-development/mod4-solution/)

 Module 5 Assignment:
-Outcome: Using the front page of the existing restaurant page, modify the JavaScript file to bring the user to a different page of specials every time the specials category is clicked.
+<br>Outcome: Using the front page of the existing restaurant page, modify the JavaScript file to bring the user to a different page of specials every time the specials category is clicked.
 * [Output](https://bethany-c.github.io/web-development/mod5-solution/)